wenex-org/.github/profile/README.md

 + GitLab CI/CD and K8s Integration
 + AI agents integration with MCP [WIP]

-Wenex has a wide range of needs in Communication, E-Learning, Online Shopping, Banking, IoT, Crypto, etc.
+Wenex is a powerful, open-source platform and Free to use under the Apache 2.0 license that has a wide range of needs in Communication, E-Learning, Online Shopping, Banking, IoT, Crypto, etc.